MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-export-import-folders.md

 ### Known issues

-If you try to import a solution with missing parent folders, and subfolders still reference these parent folders, you'll see the error below.
+If you try to import a solution with missing parent folders, and subfolders still reference these parent folders, you'll see an error message like the one below.
 Select **Download details**  to see a detailed error message.

 ![Import a solution pane with Download details link highlighted](media/export-folders-15.PNG "Import a solution pane with Download details link highlighted")